 The principle on which it works is separate “rooms” that are available to the public.
 You can invite all sorts of people like prospects, customers, partners, peers to join in and have conversations mediated by your sales team, for instance.
 Instead of having a visually heavy and often boring presentation like a webinar, you can have a light, informal session.

-Who can help you: Dreamr Productions
+Who can help you: Dreamr Productions for custom music, sonic branding and sound identities.

 How to identify specific actions to implement your sonic presence